 As we drove through the dilapidated industrial suburbs of Budapest on our way in from the airport, the clouds were low in the sky and a mist hung in the air.
 Everything seemed even more moody than it would have on a clear day.
 There was graffiti and trash and buildings sitting empty, and I loved it.
 Coming from brand new sunny Qatar, sometimes I can’t help but long for a place that seems a little more rough.

-A lot of the buildings look like this.
+A lot of the buildings look like this: dark and square.